What Are Those Painful-Looking Red Sores On My Cat’s Lip Or Body? EGC

 Inflamed Areas In Your Cat’s Mouth

 Sometimes, these lesions begin in the cat’s mouth.
 In other cases, the lip form precedes the oral lesions.
 Often it is the upper portion of the mouth that is affected – the soft palate, the tongue and even as far back as the pharynx and frenulum.

-Cats in kidney failure (renal failure) are more prone to many forms of non-EGC stomatitis.
-The body-wide debility of the common cat viruses of feline leukemia and feline immunodeficiency as well as feline calicivirus, also make cats more susceptible to stomatitis.
+Cats in kidney failure (renal failure) are more prone to many forms of non-EGC stomatitis – often accompanied by a fetid (strong) smelling breath.
+The body-wide debility of the common cat viruses, feline leukemia virus and feline immunodeficiency virus as well as feline calicivirus, also make cats more susceptible to stomatitis.
 Immunosuppressive drugs, like cyclosporin (Atopica®) can also result in mouth inflammation.
 Elderly cats are susceptible to tumors (adenocarcinomas) of the mouth.
-Those need to be ruled out too (with a biopsy ).
+Those need to be ruled out too (with a biopsy).

 Eosinophilic Plaque = Linear Granuloma = Eosinophilic Granuloma = Collagenolytic Granuloma

 Most veterinary practices in the USA and Western Europe find this form of EGC to be the most common form in their patients.
 We usually see this in younger cats (~1.5-6 years old).

 The body sores these cats develop are either roughly circular or streaks and lines.
 There may be only one, or there may be several.
 They are slightly raised and tend to be a red to salmon pink in color.
 They look somewhat like the road rash one suffers when falling off a moving bicycle or skate board.
 They can form anywhere on the cat’s body; but the ventral (lower) abdomen and rear thighs are common locations.
 When it affects the cat’s rear or front legs, it is often on the inner (medial) side.
 The cat’s neck, throat and anal area can be other sites for the problem.